mcolella326/mcolella326.github.io/_projects/2018-05-04-traction-circle.md

 # Experimental Setup

-A set of PZ-12-A-75P linear potentiometers with a 75mm stroke was used to determine the forces in the suspension system.
+A set of PZ-12-A-75P linear potentiometers with a 75mm stroke was used to measure the forces in the suspension system.
 An AiM Evo 4 data logger with an onboard accelerometer and GPS and a sampling rate of 10 Hz was used to acquire traction circle data.

 <div class="gallery-box">
   <div class="gallery_two">